jr-baldwin/maltreatment_MH_meta/es_conversion_meta_20221206.md

 ```

 An Egger’s test suggested evidence of small-study bias
+(Q_moderation=8.52, p-value=0.004; see Figure S3A in the online
-(Q_moderation=8.52, p-value=0.004).
-We investigated the cause of this
+supplement for funnel plot).
+We investigated the cause of this potential
-potential publication bias by performing leave-one-out analyses and
+publication bias by performing leave-one-out analyses and found that it
-found that it was due to the inclusion of data from one cohort, the ERA
+was due to the inclusion of data from one cohort, the ERA Study, which
-Study, which comprised a comparatively small sample (N=90-148) with
+comprised a comparatively small sample (N=90-148) with large effect
-large effect sizes linked to severe institutional neglect (Q_moderation
+sizes linked to severe institutional neglect (Q_moderation after
+excluding ERA=2.92, p-value=0.09; see Figure S3B in the online
-after excluding ERA=2.92, p-value=0.09).
-We therefore conducted later
+supplement for funnel plot).
+We therefore conducted later moderation
-moderation analyses both with and without effect sizes from the ERA
+analyses both with and without effect sizes from the ERA Study, to
-Study, to ensure that results were not biased.
-The p-curve analysis
+ensure that results were not biased.
+The p-curve analysis (focusing on
-(focusing on one averaged effect size per study) provided evidential
+one averaged effect size per study) provided evidential value that a
-value that a true effect was present (eFigure 2 in the Supplement).
+true effect was present (see Figure S4 in the online supplement).

 Leave-one-out analyses showed that the overall meta-analytic estimate
 was not unduly influenced by individual studies, cohorts, or effect
 sizes.
 The meta-analytic effect size ranged between Cohen’s d=0.29 to
 0.32 (with overlapping confidence intervals) after omitting in turn each
-of the 29 cohorts, 34 studies, and 156 effect sizes (eFigures 3-4 in the
+of the 29 cohorts, 34 studies, and 156 effect sizes (see Figures S5 and
-Supplement).
+S6 in the online supplement).

 The meta-analytic effect size was also similar to the original estimate
 after excluding studies which assessed maltreatment as part of broader